openlibhums/memory-alpha/content/pages/support/analytics/reporting.md

 For a citation to be countable, the citing article needs to have a DOI deposited with Crossref.

 > [!TIP]
-> We recommend also depositing citations and producing XML to improve article citation accuracy.
+> It is recommended to deposit citations and produce XML to improve article citation accuracy.

 ## Article authors